 I’m sharing this information from Cat Facts: The Pet Parent’s A-to-Z Home Care Encyclopedia and “Chapter E” includes these topics:

 I’ve broken the massive CAT FACTS book into catnip-size alpha-chapter sections.
 Folks can choose which ones they most need.
 Each chapter will release every week or so, but ONLY for subscribers on my Amy’s Newsletter Of course, you can still get the entire CAT FACTS book either in Kindle or 540+ pages of print.
+And no worries, similar information is in the companion book DOG FACTS.

 THE LIFE CYCLE

 The mites live on the surface of the skin of the ear and ear canal.
 Adult females lay eggs with cement that stick them in place.
 After incubating four days, eggs hatch into six-legged larvae.
 Larvae feed for three to ten days, consuming the debris of the ear canal, and piercing the skin to suck lymph.
 Each larva hatches into an eight-legged protonymph, which then molts into a deutonymph.
 The deutonymph becomes attached to an adult male end to end by the suckers on their rear legs.
-If a female adult emerges from the deutonymph, fertilization occurs and the female becomes egg bearing.
+If a female adult emerges from the deutonymph, fertilization occurs, and the female becomes egg bearing.
 The life cycle lasts three weeks.

 Intense itching with resultant scratching can damage the ear.